Introduction to Stata

 Please note: students will be given a brief introduction to some simple statistical commands; the focus of the course is not on the use of Stata for analytical purposes.
 Practical sessions of this course will be held in a computer lab, so you will not need to bring a laptop.

-April - places available.
+April - limited places available.

 More information on course fees, fee waivers and reduced prices.